 In all cases, want your base layer to minimize water retention.

-A few other meta issues: A long sleeve base layer with a deep front zipper provides maximum flexibility.
-In warm weather you can push up the sleeves and open the neck zipper.
+A few other meta issues: A long sleeve base layer with a deep front zipper or a long sleeve button-up provides maximum flexibility.
+In warm weather you can push/roll the sleeves up and open the neck.
 While not a “critical” issue, odor retention is also a consideration for many people.
 Besides assisting in managing thermal conditions base layers are often selected to provide protection from the sun and biting bugs.

 My Choice

-I normally wear an Icebreaker 150wt Anatomica tee-shirt and briefs when around town.
+I normally wear an Icebreaker 150wt Anatomica tee-shirt and briefs as a “base” in town.
 I find the Anatomica shirt very comfortable, look nice enough that I can wear them to work, and can be worn many days in a row without starting to stink.
-If I am planning to engage in very high energy activities such as running (>50F) I use a Xenith “Under the Lights” shirt made from Polartec Delta.
+If I am planning to engage in very high energy activities such as running I will sometimes switch to a Xenith “Under the Lights” shirt made from Polartec Delta.
 This shirt has decent air permeability, is UPF 30, dries more quickly than cotton or wool, but slower than the typical fast dry synthetic shirts.
 It has a 3-dimensional texture which allows it to be comfortably worn when damp, and it doesn’t get as stinky as most synthetic materials.

 If I am going to be in the sun for more than a couple of hours I use a loose fitting UPF 40-50 shirt.
 Often this is a button up shirt made from light nylon or polyester.
 Currently this is an Arcteryx Cormac Hoody or an OR Astroman Button up.